Landon-Bragg/Guess-Who-Random-Forest/README.md

 # Guess Who Strategy Optimizer
 ## Overview
+For this particular game of Guess Who there are 35 unique characters, meaning that the optimal decision tree would be log base 2 of 35 which is about 5.13 questions to reach the goal if every question is exactly a 50/50 split.
+This project intends to find the optimal decision tree that has an average depth as close to 5.13 as possible in order to optimize the game.

 This project applies data science techniques to optimize the strategy for the classic board game "Guess Who?".
 Using decision tree algorithms, it determines the most efficient sequence of questions to identify characters in the minimum number of guesses.
 Project Highlights